Skip to main content

 A central routing layer directly proxies CRUD requests to each cluster's API Server.

-• Advantages: Lightweight and intuitive
+• Pros: Lightweight and intuitive

-Pattern 2: Multi-cluster Controller (Kubefed Family)
+Pattern 2: Multi-cluster Controller (Kubefed-style)

 A central controller monitors each cluster's state via Informer-based List-Watch and synchronizes through CRDs.

-• Advantages: Dynamic cluster discovery, Federation policy application
+• Pros: Dynamic cluster discovery, federation policies

 Kubefed Project Status